classicoman2/PT2_2n_DAW-Dual/README.md

 ## Tasques a realizar - Design of Web Interfaces

-You must create the interface according to the following requirements.
+Create the interface according to the following requirements:

 ### (1) Technical Requirements

-- [ ] Use **Vue.js** to create the structure of the layout, taking advantage of Vue _Components_.
+- [ ] Use **Vue.js** to create the structure of the layout, taking advantage of _Vue Components_
 - [ ] Use a **library** to create the layout.
 You can use any front library you want

 ### (2) Visual and Accessibility Requirements

 - [ ] Follow as much as possible the usability and UX principles we've seen in class when creating the layouts of your application
 - [ ] **NEW!** Follow the Accessibility principles seen in class in the input fields and labels of your application and in the filtering fields.

 ### (3) Project Management Requirements

-- [ ] Use a Project Management Tool.
-An easy to use and practical tool is [Github Projects and Issues](https://github.com/classicoman2/skills2020-quick-website-develop) that you can set up in the Github Repository of your project.
+- [ ] Use a Project Management Tool, for instance use [Github Projects and Issues](https://github.com/classicoman2/skills2020-quick-website-develop) that you can set up in the Github Repository of your project
+- [ ] If you don't use Github Projects and Issues, set the link to the Project Management page you've been using at the top of the README.MD file of your repo

 ### (4) Recomendations (not evalued)

-* It is recommended to use **Vue CLI 3** and _Single Page Components_ to structure the site
+* It's recommended to use **Vue CLI 3** and _Single Page Components_ to build the website

-### Mandatory Checkpoints

-#### SPRINT: Checkpoint-1 (FINISHED)
+### SPRINT: Checkpoint-1 (DONE)

-Deadline:  **Tuesday 4/2**
+`Deadline:`  **Tuesday 4/2**

 For this Sprint, the following tasks should have been completed: